Sotheby’s reported a first-quarter loss as auction sales dropped 29 percent from a year earlier.

 “As the excellent results of our May auctions make abundantly clear, the first-quarter results are in no way reflective of a slowdown in demand for works of art around the world,” he said in a statement.

-Last week, Sotheby’s (BID) sold a version of Edvard Munch’s “The Scream” for $119.9 million, the highest price ever paid for an artwork at auction.
+Last week, Sotheby’s (BID:US) sold a version of Edvard Munch’s “The Scream” for $119.9 million, the highest price ever paid for an artwork at auction.

 The auctioneer typically posts a small loss or profit in the first and third quarters.
 Its biggest auctions are held in the second and fourth quarters.